 Cinnamon Brown Sugar Waffles

 Weekend mornings here are usually a very relaxed time.
-Because the weekdays are so rushed with BeeBop heading off to work, our usual breakfast is a simple bowl of cereal or an English muffin.
+Because our weekdays are so rushed, our usual breakfast is a simple bowl of cereal or a bagel.

-On the weekends, we do like to take a little more time and ease into our day in a more leisurely way.
+But on the weekends, we do like to take a little more time and ease into our day in a bit more leisurely way.
 It’s also a great time to experiment with breakfast and brunch ideas.

 Of course, a buttermilk or whole wheat waffle on its own is delicious, but that bit of something extra really made these outstanding!
 I served them with syrup, butter, and fresh blueberries, but they’d also be great topped with vanilla yogurt and fresh peach slices.